Kylar101/Recorder.js/README.md

 #### Media Type

-The Media-Recorder default media type is audio.
+The recorderjs default media type is audio.
 To set the instance to a particular type, use the following function

 ```JavaScript
 rec.setMediaType('video')